wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 _This replaces the tenant wide setting, allowing customisation, such as including location based exclusions._

 ### Why is this useful? <!-- omit in toc -->
-This enhances security as registering or joining devices to Azure AD is a privileged activity, as devices may then be able to access corporate data, this verifies the sign-in event reducing the risk that the account has been compromised and malicious actions may be performed.
+This enhances security as registering or joining devices to Azure AD is a privileged activity, as devices may then be able to access corporate data.
+This verifies the sign-in event reducing the risk that the account has been compromised and malicious actions may be performed.

 Example below:
 <details>